 Prior to construction, surveys will be conducted to locate and identify raptor nests within the Project area based on historic nest locations.
 Historic raptor nest locations identified in the John Day Dam territory during WDFW raptor surveys and surveys completed prior to the Windy Point project construction that overlap the Project area will be used as a point of reference.
-Specifically, golden eagle surveys will be focused on three historically documented nest locations near the Project area.
-Pre-construction surveys for bald eagles will also be conducted within the Project area.
+Specifically, golden eagle and prairie falcon surveys will be focused on historically documented nest locations near the Project area.
+Pre-construction surveys for bald eagles will also be conducted within the Project area, and will include documenting any bald eagle communal winter roosts.